 There’s some big picture stuff I’m seriously pondering these days, and you might see it here- as a DYI project or poem!
 I’m not a fan of ginormous-meat-farming, and there’s a bunch of science that supports the idea that huge amounts of meat consumption is bad for our bodies and the planet.
 In fact, I read once that going meatless three days a week would do more for reducing your carbon footprint than driving a Hybrid.
 Crazy!
 So you will see all vegetarian stuff here, and mostly vegan.
 A Whole Food Plant Based Diet is the future, friends!

 On our little island, something like 90% of all our food is imported.
 Most estimates say that if some kind of natural disaster made it too difficult for the ships to come here our island is 9 days away from hunger.
 So we think about Food Security- a lot.
 The Green Box Garden is both a part of an effort to depend less on the system, and a symbol of resistance to it.
 Shipping pallets represent our dependence on oil and the powers that be to provide for us.
 We turned them into food production boxes for next to nothing.
-You can see how simple it was here.
+You can see how simple it was here and here.